-Since joining the Prairie Stars coaching staff, Oberg has played a central role in building UIS into one of the top offenses in the GLVC and nationally.
-He has overseen hitting development, offensive game planning, and recruiting efforts that have helped elevate the program’s overall talent and depth.
+Since joining the Prairie Stars coaching staff, Oberg has played a key role in the team’s offensive development and recruiting.
+During that span, UIS has ranked among the top offensive teams in the GLVC and nationally, while Oberg has overseen hitting development and offensive game planning.

 In 2025, UIS led the GLVC in home runs and doubles and ranked near the top in batting average, runs scored, and RBIs.
 Nationally, the Prairie Stars finished 7th in total home runs and 8th in home runs per game, while ranking 13th in slugging percentage, tied for 17th in doubles per game, and among the top 35 in batting average, total runs, and runs per game.
 UIS also led the conference in fielding percentage for the second straight year, reflecting the program’s balanced, fundamentally sound approach built through strong player development.